1010Technologies/pxt-makerbit-mp3/README.md

 ### MakerBit connectSerialMp3

-Connects to serial MP3 device with chip YX5300.
+Connects to the Serial MP3 device.
 The first pin needs to be attached the MP3 device receiver pin (RX) and the second pin to the MP3 device transmitter pin (TX).

 ```sig
 makerbit.connectSerialMp3(DigitalPin.P0, DigitalPin.P1)